sfdistefano/APEX-model-outputs/README.md

 Visualizations of biomass outputs from the APEX model and comparison to field data and remote sensing results.

 ## Data Types
-* .SAD = biomass output file from APEX
+* .SAD = biomass and soil water output file from APEX
   * Biomass should be the sum of STL + STD + GZSLkg/ha + GZSD/ha
   * STL = standing live (Mg/ha)
   * STD = standing dead (Mg/ha)